Faaly/three_in_a_row/README.md

 # three_in_a_row

-This game is still in development!

 The goal behind this little project is to learn the language C# and use newly learned concepts such as classes, functions, and more right away in my project.
+Also to improve my understanding in Github and Visual Studio.

 ---

 # Overview
-Three_in_a_row is a small turn-based game for two players where you try to place your markers on a 4x4 board, but if you have three of the same symbols vertically, horizontally or diagonally, you lose.
+Three_in_a_row is a small, turn-based terminal game for two players.
+The objective is to place your markers on a 4x4 board.
+However, if you have three of the same symbols in a row—vertically, horizontally, or diagonally—you lose.
+If the entire board is filled and neither player has lost, the game ends in a draw.

 ---